junxit/us-congress-bills-119/metadata.md

 - 2025-08-29 — Introduced in House
 - 2025-08-29 — Referred to the House Committee on Homeland Security.
 - 2025-08-29 — Referred to the Subcommittee on Transportation and Maritime Security.
+- 2025-09-03 — Committee Consideration and Mark-up Session Held
+- 2025-09-03 — Ordered to be Reported by the Yeas and Nays: 22 - 0.
+- 2025-09-03 — Subcommittee on Transportation and Maritime Security Discharged
+- 2025-11-12 — Placed on the Union Calendar, Calendar No. 327.
+- 2025-11-12 — Reported by the Committee on Homeland Security.
+H. Rept.
+119-376.
+- 2025-11-12 — Reported by the Committee on Homeland Security.
+H. Rept.
+119-376.